3dgeo-heidelberg/helios/doc/debug/DEBUG.md

 <span style="color: red;"><b>WARNING!</b></span> *The debugging tools are openly
 provided to anyone according to the open access and free software nature of HELIOS++.
 However, the development team is not providing support for users who are using these tools.
-We are also not developing debug tools on demand.
+We are neither developing debugging tools on demand.
 Any user is welcome to use our debugging tools.
 But keep in mind that you are doing it on your own.*